 I feel the personal is political and however possible, I focus my intention on using my privilege to challenge existing oppressive power structures and support systemic change to our current systems of oppression.

-Accessibility statement: I recognise that my services may not be accessible enough to people who have mobility, visual, or auditory challenges but will try my best to accomodate if you can let me know your needs for support.
+Accessibility statement: I recognise that my therapy space may not be accessible enough to people who have mobility challenges with stairs and narrow doorways but will endeavor to book an alternative space which is accessible if you can let me know your needs for support.

 Please, if any of the above statements need further clarity or you want to enquire about other needs which I haven’t mentioned, please do ask me as I aim to continue to serve as broadly as I’m able.

 - Postgraduate Diploma in Psychosynthesis Counselling (2007) from the Psychosynthesis and Education Trust in London PET